 (15) Jesus asked them, “But you, who do you say I am?”

 The misunderstanding of the people on himself did not disappoint Jesus.
 All their responses were partially correct.
 However, besides being a prophet, he was a priest and a king.
 He often referred to himself as Son of Man, just as he used that in his question to the disciples.

-Jesus wanted to hear from his dear disciples how they understood him after they were accompanying him for over three years, hearing his teachings and watching all he did.
-Before completing his public ministry, he wanted to assure that they knew him and his mission well so they could continue his mission in this world.
+Jesus wanted to hear from his dear disciples how they understood him after a close association of over three years, hearing his teachings and watching all he did.
+Before completing his public ministry, he wanted the reassurance that they knew him and his mission well enough to continue his mission in this world.

-Some disciples had wavered their faith in Jesus and left his company.
-When he taught about himself as the bread of life “many [of] his disciples returned to their former way of life and no longer accompanied him.”
-(John 6:66).
-Even the twelve, because of their misunderstanding of Jesus and his mission, disputed on who would be the first in the Kingdom of God (Matthew 20:20-28).
-Sometimes Jesus criticized his disciples for their lack of faith (Matthew 16:8).
+Some disciples had wavered in their faith in Jesus and left his company.
+When he taught about himself as the bread of life “many [of] his disciples returned to their former way of life and no longer accompanied him” (Jn 6:66).
+Even the twelve, because they misunderstood Jesus and his mission, disputed about who would be the first in the Kingdom of God (Mt 20:20-28).
+Sometimes Jesus criticized his disciples for their lack of faith (Mt 16:8).
 Even after following Jesus for over three years, Judas later betrayed Jesus for money.
-He called Judas devil (John 6:70-71).
+He called Judas “devil” (Jn 6:70- 71).
 So, Jesus wanted an accurate answer from the apostles on how they understood him.